Neoteroi/BlackSheep-Docs/docs/anti-request-forgery.md

     the objective of the tag is to obtain an input element containing an anti-forgery token, not to achieve Cross-Site Request Forgery!

-An example of rendered view looks like the following:
+An example of a rendered view looks like the following:

 ```html
 <!DOCTYPE html>